Skip to content

 2. You can open the audio transcript file or closed caption file in Notepad.

-3. You can copy the text in Notepad and paste the text into Microsoft Word in order to be able to use the Find/Replace feature, Spell Check, and Grammar Check.
+3. You can copy the text in Notepad and paste it into Microsoft Word to use the Find/Replace feature, Spell Check, and Grammar Check.
 Do not change formatting, such as line spacing.

 4. Copy the edited text from Microsoft Word and paste the edited text back into Notepad.